-When it comes to playing cricket, there are ten ways to get a batter out.
+When it comes to playing cricket, there are nine ways to get a batter out.
 These are the four most common ways of getting out in cricket:

 The batter hits the ball in the air and one of 11 fielders, including the bowler, catches the ball before it touches the ground.
 Many catches are straight forward, as easy as your dad lobbing you a tennis ball in the park, while others are spectacular, gravity defying feats of human thrill-seeking.
 Since John Dyson took ‘that’ catch at the Sydney Cricket Ground on January 5, 1982, to dismiss West Indian Sylvester Clarke, there has been countless ‘classic catches’ competitions and highlights packages to keep audiences wide-eyed and flummoxed in disbelief for an age.

 What do you think of this catch taken at a Nepotists CC match?